MacDue/Mank-Spec/spec/types.md

 \i32, i32 -> i32  # lambda that takes two integers returning an integer
 # lambda taking a list of integers and a lambda, returning a list of integers
 \i32[], \i32 -> i32 -> i32[]
-# written with explict delimiters
+# written with explicit delimiters
 \i32[], |\i32 -> i32| -> i32[]
 ```